- Blend of sumptuousness and sustainability at this luxurious eco resort

 - Visit from March to July to watch turtles nesting on the beach.
 Or, to see the hatchlings emerge, visit around 50 to 60 days later between May and August.

-- The resort has fantastic surfing right on its doorstep.
-Experienced surfers will love the famous ‘Ying Yang’ wave, while beginners can try its smaller sister named ‘The Shoulder.’
+- Experienced surfers will love the famous ‘Ying Yang’ wave, while beginners can try its smaller sister named ‘The Shoulder.’

-- There are two manta mating seasons annually on Laamu Atoll - October to November, and April to May.
-Although mantas present year-round, these months have the highest numbers.
+- Although mantas present year-round, there are two manta mating seasons annually on Laamu Atoll - October to November and April to May.

 - If you’re bringing the kids, feed their curiosity by enrolling them in the Junior Marine Biology program led by in-house marine biologists.